‘The Word was made flesh and dwelt among us.’

-As Christians we need to see more, to see differently, to look at the world from a different perspective in order to attain a larger vision, a new consciousness, a fuller life.
+As Christians and especially as consecrated men and women we need to see more, to see differently, to look at the world from a different perspective in order to attain a larger vision, a new consciousness, a fuller life.
 To ‘see all things’, especially to see things in God through the eyes of faith.
 If we cannot feel bodily comfort, feel pain – mental, emotional and physical – to empathise with others in their moments of darkness and suffering, delight in the beauty of nature and, above all, experience love toward all humanity, then we cannot, even remotely, absorb the fullness of God.

 Extract from the Vow formula